Phone-GWP-group

 Quantity required

-Once you have decided on the type of returnable packaging containers you are going to use, you also need to work out the correct number that you will require.
+Once you have decided on the type of returnable packaging containers you will use, you also need to determine the correct number you will require.

-The ideal scenario would be for your reusable packaging to be collected as you deliver new product, with the empty totes / containers then being back-hauled.
+The ideal scenario would be for your reusable packaging to be collected as you deliver new products, with the empty totes or containers then being back-hauled.

-A solution such as Rapitainer – which can fold flat after use – can help to resolve a number of these issues.
+A solution such as Rapitainer, which folds flat after use, can help resolve a number of these issues.

 Scale of the scheme

-Generally speaking, the larger scale of the scheme you operate, the more efficient and cost effective it will be.
+Generally speaking, the larger the scheme, the more efficient and cost-effective it will be.

-This is because you will pay a lower price for bulk purchasing your containers, will generally have more influence over the prompt return of the containers, and can absorb more readily issues such as a small number of customers not returning the reusable packaging in a timely manner.
+This is because you will pay a lower price for bulk purchasing your containers, will generally have more influence over the prompt return of the containers, and can more readily absorb issues such as a small number of customers not returning the reusable packaging promptly.

-In fact, having more locations, journeys and containers makes it easier to maintain stocks and smooth out variations as well as peaks and troughs in demand.
+In fact, having more locations, journeys, and containers makes it easier to maintain stock levels and smooth out variations in demand, as well as peaks and troughs.

-Saying that, small scale schemes can still work well (and are definitely worth exploring) if you have a limited number of suppliers / customers – and even more so if these are concentrated geographically.
+Saying that, small-scale schemes can still work well (and are definitely worth exploring) if you have a limited number of suppliers and customers, and even more so if these are concentrated geographically.

 Inefficient reusable packaging